 Fire protection for your building begins at the planning stage.
-Minimizing fire risk, particularly in places with significant human traffic such as major sporting arenas, mass transit terminals, hospitals, schools and high-rise buildings has become increasingly complex and challenging.
+However, minimising fire risk – particularly in places with a heavy footfall and large crowds such as sporting arenas, mass transit terminals, hospitals, schools, and high-rise buildings – has become increasingly complex and challenging.

-Globally, architects and building owners are required to meet stringent regulations aimed at protecting inhabitants and visitors but also building structure and surrounding environment from fire hazards, but irrespective of the regulations it is imperative for the users to choose the right grade of building materials which can minimize the damage to human lives and the structure.
+There days architects and building owners across the globe are required to meet stringent regulations aimed at protecting inhabitants and visitors as well as the building structure and surrounding environment from fire hazards.
+Whatever regulations are in place, it is incredibly important to choose the right grade of fire retardant materials to minimise the risk to life and damage to the building structure.

-A lot depends on using the right kind of products and stems, and utmost care has to be taken in choosing the right grade of Fire Retardant (FR) Aluminium Composite Materials (ACM) so as to mitigate the risk caused by fire.
+Using the right kind of products is key.
+We have taken the utmost care in choosing the right grade of Fire Retardant (FR) Aluminium Composite Materials (ACM) so as to mitigate the risk caused by fire.

 It is important to understand the difference between Fire Rating and Fire Retardancy.
-Any product could have some degree of Fire Rating but that does not necessarily make it Fire Retardant.
-Usually, the products and systems have a reaction to fire and resistance to fire, in a certain way.
-It is essential to look at these both, and the factors that influence the performance of an Fire Retardant cladding solution in totality and not in isolation.
+Any product can have some degree of Fire Rating – but that does not necessarily make it Fire Retardant.
+Usually, products and systems have a certain reaction to fire and a resistance to fire.
+It is essential to look at both these aspects and the factors that influence the performance of a Fire Retardant cladding solution in totality, not in isolation.

 - Lateral and Vertical spread of fire